hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

   ]
 }

-An example of an unsuccessfull response:
+An example of an unsuccessful response:

 ```code
 {